Birth Options In Newcastle and the Lower Hunter

 What about COVID-19?

 Thankfully, things seem to have settled down with this, but you will still need to be across regulations in case you or your support person(s) are COVID-19 positive at the time of your birth.
-Rules on support people and visitors are changing all the time and are not consistent across maternity services or public/private health systems.
+Rules on support people and visitors do change however and are not consistent across maternity services or public/private health systems, so ask your care team what the situation is when you're closer to birth.

 What about postnatal care?

-Every service and care stream seems to have different level of postnatal follow up, and even varying levels of in hospital support for things you might assume as basic issues like early lactation.
+Every service and care stream seems to have different level of postnatal follow up, and even varying levels of in hospital and post-discharge support for things you might assume as basic issues like early lactation.
 Locating and making contact ahead of time with a local postpartum doula (like me) and an International Board Certified Lactation Consultant (using the LCANZ Find a Lactation Consultant tool here) is a good idea.
+My list of go-to local and telephone-based postnatal support services, is available here.

 I offer birth mapping, postpartum planning and birth debrief services and would love to assist you.
 Feel free to book a session with me, or connect with Newcastle Birth Movement for a range of local pregnancy, birth classes and doula services.